top of page

 Credit: Tom Weller Photography

-My research examines how features of communities shape individual- and community-level well-being, such as how school resources shape adolescent and neighborhood crime rates, and how everyday mobility patterns shape individuals' risk of experiencing discrimination.
-I am particularly interested in why more resourced communities — such as low-poverty and more cohesive neighborhoods and schools — do not always yield their anticipated benefits for community members.
+My research examines how features of communities shape individual- and community-level well-being, such as how school resources shape adolescent and neighborhood crime rates, and how routine activity patterns shape individuals' risk of experiencing discrimination.
+I am especially interested in understanding why more resourced communities—such as low-poverty neighborhoods and high-cohesion schools—do not always yield their anticipated benefits for community members.

 bottom of page